 Structural Remedial Works Lane Cove NSW

-Structural remedial works were carried out in Lane Cove for a private client.
-The structural remedial works addressed a damaged pier and beam, along with a damaged pipe beneath footing conditions impacting the building foundation.
+Structural remedial works were carried out in Lane Cove for a private client to address significant structural and service-related defects.
+These structural remedial works focused on repairing a compromised pier and beam system, as well as resolving a damaged pipe beneath footing conditions that was impacting the building’s foundation stability.

 Scope of works